I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 SigV4 Authentication Helper

-Since Runtime uses IAM authentication for bedrock-agentcore, both Agent Card fetching and JSON-RPC calls require SigV4 signatures.
-We'll create a custom httpx Auth:
+Since the Runtime uses IAM authentication for bedrock-agentcore, both Agent Card retrieval and JSON-RPC calls require SigV4 signing.
+We'll create a custom httpx Auth.

 sigv4_auth.py